California dive boat captain indicted on multiple counts of manslaughter in connection with fire that left 34 dead - Local News 8

 CNN has reached out to Boylan’s attorneys, but has not heard back.

-The Conception had 33 passengers and six crew members on board, prosecutors said.
-The fire took place September 2, 2019, when the 75-foot dive boat went up in flames while docked near Santa Cruz.
-Five crew members, including Boylan, were able to escape safely, while 33 passengers and one crew member died while sleeping below the deck, prosecutors said.
+The Conception had 33 passengers and six crew members on board, prosecutors said in the statement.
+The 75-foot dive boat went up in flames early September 2, 2019, while anchored near Santa Cruz Island, about 20 miles off the California coast near Santa Barbara.
+Five crew members, including Boylan, were able to escape, while 33 passengers and one crew member who had been sleeping below deck died.

 Three safety violations were cited in the indictment, including failing to have a night watch or roving patrol, failing to conduct sufficient fire drills, and failing to conduct sufficient crew training.

-“A pleasant holiday dive trip turned into a hellish nightmare as passengers and one crew member found themselves trapped in a fiery bunkroom with no means of escape,” US Attorney Nick Hanna said in a statement.
+“A pleasant holiday dive trip turned into a hellish nightmare as passengers and one crew member found themselves trapped in a fiery bunkroom with no means of escape,” Hanna said in the statement.
 “The loss of life that day will forever impact the families of the 34 victims.”

-Each charge of seaman’s manslaughter carries a statutory maximum penalty of 10 years in federal prison, prosecutors said in the announcement.
-Boylan is expected to self-surrender to federal authorities in the coming weeks.
+Each charge of seaman’s manslaughter carries a statutory maximum penalty of 10 years in federal prison, the statement said, adding that Boylan is expected to surrender to federal authorities in the coming weeks.

 Comments